coli-saar/am-transition-parser/README.md

     └── gen.tsv
     ```
     Then run `bash scripts/COGS_switch_gen_test.sh -t <gen or test>` to create the files `data/COGS/test/current_test.amconll` and `data/COGS/test/current_test.tsv` from gen or test.
 If these files already exist, they will be overwritten.
-    - Execute
+    - Test the model (also see paragraph [Parsing](https://github.com/coli-saar/am-transition-parser#parsing) above).
     ```
     python topdown_parser/parse_testset.py <your model> --batch_size <batch size> --beams <list of beam sizes> [--cuda-device <device>]
     ```
+    This will test `<your model>` on the `current_test` set and compute *ExactMatch* (the exact match accuracy on the logical forms) and *EditDistance*.

+    __Notes:__
-    (also see paragraph [Parsing](https://github.com/coli-saar/am-transition-parser#parsing) above).
-This will test `<your model>` on the *current_test* set and compute *ExactMatch* (the exact match accuracy on the logical forms) and *EditDistance*. __Notes:__ The performance on the real test set (in distribution) should be close to 100; the performance on the generalization set will be lower. --- Curiously, parsing on GPU is not a problem for Saarland servers.
+        -The performance on the real test set (in distribution) should be close to 100; the performance on the generalization set will be lower.
+        - Curiously, parsing on GPU is not a problem for Saarland servers.

 6. __Misc:__
     - On COGS, we don't have PoS tag, Lemma, Named entity information available (columns empty in amconll, no embeddings for these, no extra files as input).
     - Some of the training samples are 1-word sentences.
 To deal with these primitives, we commented out lines 184-236 in `topdown_parser/dataset_readers/amconll.py`. __Be aware of this if you want to train this branch of the parser on other formalisms / want to merge this branch in the future.__